BXuan694/PyTorch-examples-and-tutorials/README.md

 # PyTorch-examples-and-tutorials
-the examples and tutorials for starters.
+The examples and tutorials for starters.
 The resources can be find in the README.md respectively.